Archives: Services

 Robotic Welding

 O’Neal Manufacturing Services offers robotic welding to automate both the welding process and the handling of the base metal part.
 Skilled welders maintain programming control while the robotic technology scans, positions, and welds parts in a repetitive, uninterrupted workflow.
 Often used in mass production, robotic welding is well suited for short welds with curved surfaces.
+Read more about our robotic welding capabilities here.

 Laser Welding

 The term laser welding means light amplification by stimulated emission of radiation.
 Laser welding generates a highly concentrated beam of light to produce a metal-to-metal weld with no filler material needed.
 The beam of light is amplified and directed on the material seams until they reach a melting point which fuses the two surfaces together.
 Gas, solid-state, and fiber are the most common types of laser welding technologies.
 Each produces a cleaner edge with improved perpendicularity than other forms of flame cutting.
 The laser welding process is excellent for cutting carbon steel, low alloy steel, aluminum, and stainless-steel material from light gauge to heavier gauge thickness and plate.
+Find more information on our laser welding capabilities here.

 Projection Welding